Vimaladharmasuriya II

-Vimaladharmasurya II (ruled 1687–1707) was a king of Kandy who succeeded his father, Rajasinghe II.
-He allowed Joseph Vaz to settle in his kingdom and allowed him to preach the Christian faith.
+Vimaladharmasurya II (ruled 1687–1707) was a peaceful king of Kandy who succeeded his father, Rajasinghe II, on December 7, 1687.

 Childhood

-During his childhood Lord Ambanwela Rala, who was a member of the royal court from a noble Kandyan family led a rebellion against Rajasinghe II.
+During his childhood, Lord Ambanwela Rala, who was a member of the royal court from a noble Kandyan family led a rebellion against Rajasinghe II.
 Rebels tried to use Crown Prince Vimaladharmasuriya against his father.
 But his paternal half-aunt Sama Devi, who held the position of "Mother Queen" at that time was rescued him from rebels and taken to the king.
 Rajasinghe II hide him to save from the rebels.
 So Vimaladharmasuriya was brought up by a bhikku for a long period in his childhood.

 King Vimaladharmasurya II was naturally of peaceful temperament.
 During his childhood though, a sufficient number of Buddhist priests were not able to conduct the higher ordination (Upasampadā) ceremony.

+Ascension

+In 1687, Rajasinghe II realized that his reign was nearing its end.
+He convened a gathering of his ministers at Hanguranketa Place and introduced them to his son, Prince Mahastana, who was destined to succeed him on the throne.
+Although surprised, the ministers did not express any doubt.
+It is said that Rajasinghe II humbly knelt before his son, pledging his loyalty, before the ministers officially recognized Prince Mahastana as the new king.

+On December 10, two ambassadors arrived in Colombo to inform the Dutch authorities that Prince Mahastana had ascended to the throne of Kandy.
+This news brought immense joy, leading to widespread celebrations and acts of clemency such as the release of slaves and the pardoning of criminals.
+Five days later, additional ambassadors arrived in Colombo to deliver the somber news of Rajasinghe II's passing and subsequent cremation.
+They also conveyed Rajasinghe II's final wish for his son to maintain friendly relations with Laurens van Pyl, the 12th Governor of Dutch Ceylon.